Parable of the Renegades

 They were called "Sakura", also known as "Cherry Blossoms.”
 Very beautiful, but also very fragile.

-It was from one of the books she read that Rio would later learn about this elusive flower.
+It was from one of the books she read that Rio would later find out more about this elusive flower.
 She was pleasantly surprised to learn that the characters that made her name was more than just her identity.

-莉 (Ri) was written with the same Kanji character as "White Jasmine," the flower that symbolizes beauty, love, and sensuality, while 桜 (o) was the same character for "Cherry Blossoms."
+莉 (Ri) was written with the same Kanji character as "White Jasmine," the flower that symbolizes beauty, love, and sensuality. 桜 (o) was the same character for "Cherry Blossoms."
 Her connection to delicate flowers felt like a revelation.

 Then sometime after she turned nine-years-old, Rio's right eye started to see things differently.
 Color began to become rare in its sight, seeing mostly black, gray and white.
 This contrasted with her left eye, which still saw things in color but also began to see things beyond matter.